 I’m No Lady; I’m a Member of Congress: Women Pioneers on Capitol Hill, 1917-1934

-Nevertheless, women were still a distinct minority of the 435 House Members; at their peak during this period, nine served in the 71st Congress (1929–1931).
-They lacked the power to focus congressional attention on the issues that were important to them.
-Without seniority, and facing institutional prejudices, the early Congresswomen viewed leadership positions as an elusive quest.
-These adversities raise several questions: What routes did these pioneer women take to be elected to Congress?
+Nevertheless, women were still a distinct minority in Congress; at their peak, nine served in the 71st Congress (1929–1931).
+Without the numbers and committee seniority often required to build legislative coalitions, this first generation of women on Capitol Hill faced institutional prejudices and could only see their ability to lead Congress as an elusive dream.
+These adversities raise several questions about the experiences of this generation: What routes did these pioneer women take to win election to Congress?
 How did they relate to the women’s rights movement in America?
 Once they arrived in Congress, what agendas did they pursue?
 What were their legislative interests and committee assignments?
 What changes did they effect on Capitol Hill?
-And finally, were they able, or even inclined, to craft a unique identity for themselves?
+And, finally, were they able or even inclined to craft a unique identity for themselves?